 The courts do not enforce overly broad non-solicit or non-competes that are for too long a period or too wide a geographic scope.
 However, each case depends on its unique facts.
 It is important to hire a lawyer to both draft non-solicit and non-competes and advocate to enforce them.

 If you want to clarify your business’ rights or want to pursue legal action regarding solicitation or competition with your business, our commercial litigation lawyers would be glad to help you.
-Contact us at 1-800-771-7882, or email [email protected], and we would be happy to assist.
+Contact us today at +1 (800) 771-7882 or email [email protected] , and let us help you find the solutions you need to move forward.